flancian/garden/Open Letter to Google.md

 ## On healing
 With this, again, I don't mean that it is the Agora I started or I'm developing that will solve many of these problems and heal these systems; but rather that this Agora is an expression of the idea that will allow us to do so in the future, and that also makes sense as a direction that Google could explore in the mid-to-late 2020s.

-To remain what amounts to a good steward of the internet for billions of users, though, Google should try to strive to be in certain ways as this happens.
+To remain what amounts to a good steward of the internet for billions of users, though, Google should try to strive to be better in certain ways as this happens.

 ## Google could be fairer and freer
 Google should strive to be as fair as it was around 2004.
 Fairer to all: fairer to employees, fairer to users (a.k.a. [[people]]), fairer to society at large and the greater internet ecosystem.